Are you a new pet parent? Are you struggling to train your dog to walk on a leash? Don’t you get worried! We have got you all covered.

 Springs and summers are ideal times to train your paw friend or introduce them with reinforcement or start with walking your dog on a leash.
 And to your best interests, training your dog to walk on a leash or, as you may call it, loose-leash training is effectively doable inside your home.

-- 1 What is Walking on a Leash?
+What is Walking on a Leash?
 What is its Importance?

-Safety is another reason why you should teach a doggy to on a chain.
+Safety is another reason why you should teach a doggy to walk on a chain.
 Often, it so happens that you may need to rush to the store, and you can’t leave your paw buddy alone.
 You cannot take them freely, can you?
 Well, only if they are thoroughly trained to behave outside.

-Training Your to on a
+Training Your Dog to Walk on a Leash

 It would be wrong if you assume beforehand that your dog knows how to walk on a leash.
 It is a skill to be trained.
-Besides all the tricks you may teach your paw pet, on a or loose-leashing is crucial.
+Besides all the tricks you may teach your paw pet, walking on a leash or loose-leashing is crucial.

-The or and the for Your
+The Collar or Harness and the Leash for Your Dog

 You can start the drill inside your home.
 Make sure to choose a low distraction environment at home for this purpose.